 In the realm of corporate learning and workplaces, understanding the needs, behaviors, and motivations of employees is crucial for designing effective training programs and improving overall productivity.

-This guide aims to provide a comprehensive overview of contextual inquiry and behavioral observation, including their definitions, origins, best practices, features, pros and cons, benefits, and examples.
+This guide provides a comprehensive overview of contextual inquiry and behavioral observation, including their definitions, origins, best practices, features, pros and cons, benefits, and examples.

 Additionally, it will outline the steps required to conduct a contextual inquiry, along with a detailed example.